langchain-ai/langgraph/docs/docs/concepts/memory.md

 ### Writing memories

 Humans form long-term memories when we sleep, but when and how should our agents create new memories?
-The two most common ways we see agents write memories are "in the hot path" and "in the background".
+The two most common ways we see agents write memories are "on the hot path" and "in the background".

 ![](img/memory/hot_path_vs_background.png)